willmatthews86/Dreaming-s-Inspiration-Cards/README.md

     <li>When the session begins if the players have written or updated their notes since the last session.
 (Draw 2, choose 1)</li>
     <li>When players have some fun talks at the beginning of a session or re-cap the first session together, this is always fun imo.
 (Draw 3, choose 1)</li>
     <li>When players engage in great roleplay or do something else equally awesome.
 (Draw 3, choose 1)</li>
+    <li>When a player has paid proper attention to the game and doesn't distract themselves with other activities.
+(Draw 2, choose 1)</li>
+    <li>When a player has been planning their turn, at the least before the combatant in front of them in initiative, this allows combat to be faster and smoother.
+(Draw 2, choose 1)</li>
     <li>When players defeat a tough creature.
 (Draw 1)</li>
     <li>When players defeat a miniboss.
 (Draw 3 choose 1)</li>
     <li>When players defeat a boss (Draw 5 choose 2)</li>